odunet/Nodemailer_Implemenation/ReadMe.md

-# Implemenattion of Nodemailer in NodeJS
+# Implemenation of Nodemailer in NodeJS

 ## Summary
 This implemenation is done using two methods: